egor7/blog-1/csv/csv.md

 ![CSV meta-information by csvinfo](pic/csvinfo.png)

-Each row belongs to a column and each field stores some useful information about the column, like name (`c`), inferred type (`t`), max width (`mw`), etc… Field `gr` short for *granularity* is particularly interesting as it indicates how well the column values compress and if they should be stored as an enumeration (symbol in kdb+ parlance) rather than as strings.
+Each row belongs to a column and each field stores some useful information about the column, like name (`c`), inferred type (`t`), max width (`mw`), etc… Field `gr` short for *granularity* is particularly interesting as it indicates how well the column values compress and if they should be stored as an enumeration rather than as strings.
+For more details about the columns, please see the [documentation](https://github.com/KxSystems/kdb/blob/master/utils/csv.md).

 You can control the number of lines to be examined for type inference by variable `READLINES`.
 The default value is 5555.
 The smaller this number the more chance of an inference rule to be coincidental.
 For example in the sample table (that was also used in the CSVKit tutorial) column `fips` matches the pattern `HMMSS` for the first 916 rows, so we could infer time as type.
 The pattern matching breaks from line 917 with values like `31067`.
 To disable partial file-based type inference, just change `READLINES`.